 For instance, RAE recently introduced into public consultations a new transitory "Capacity Assurance Mechanism", as well as a proposed new "Variable Cost Recovery Mechanism" for electricity generation units.
-For the variable cost recovery, L. 4336/2015 provides that "Until September 2015 the Authorities shall modify the regulations of the electricity market in order to prevent the necessity of plants' operating below their variable cost", while for the Capacity Assurance Mechanism, the same Law provides that "Until September 2015 the Authorities will apply a regime for the temporary and the permanent capacity payments' system".
-With RAE's decision 392/2015 the new Variable Cost Recovery Mechanism was introduced, while implementation details were determined with RAE;s decision 468/2015.
+For the variable cost recovery, L. 4336/2015 provides that "Until September 2015 the Authorities shall modify the regulations of the electricity market in order to prevent the necessity of plants' operating below their variable cost", while for the Capacity Assurance Mechanism, the same Law provides that introduced, while implementation details were determined with RAE's decision 468/2015.
 Final outcome on the public consultation as well as decisions are pending concerning Capacity Assurance Mechanism.
 The implementation of both above mentioned mechanisms, may have a considerable impact on the Group's operation, cash flows and financial results.